NoiRC256/unity-mmd-utils/README.md

 - Assign cameras as its children.

-- Set the desired target Bg and tweak InitialFoV.
+- Set the desired target and tweak baseFoV.

 - If you wish to use Cinemachine & vcams, simply assign CinemachineBrain to this parent GameObject.